About the Lewis Center of the Americas

 Headquarters

 Detailed architectural planning for the Lewis Center headquarters at Founders Hall is underway.
-Completion of the renovation is targeted for the spring of 2024.
+Completion of the renovation is targeted for the summer of 2025.
 The images below are two of the renderings by Lake Flato Architects.

 rendering of the lounge area